lottwriter/myFlix-client/README.md

 It also allows the user to create an account and add movies to their personal list of favorites.

+It also allows the user to search by movie title using a search bar.

 To setup, run:

 `npm install parcel -g`